carterm-teach/Health-Management-System/README.md

 # Health-Management-System
-Demo to help kids get stated with repositories and app development.
+Demo to help CS students get stated with repositories and app development.